Your Guide to Colon Resections in Sarasota: From Diagnosis to Recovery

 Recovery After Colon Resection

-Pain management: Multimodal pain control with medications attacking different mechanism for pain management
+Pain Management: Multimodal pain control with medications targeting different mechanisms for pain management.

-Bowel function: May take a few days to normalize.
-In fact, most people suffer from diarrhea initially which may last about a month.
-Also, a bloody initial bowel movement is common.
+Bowel Function: May take a few days to normalize.
+Most people experience diarrhea initially, which may last about a month.
+A bloody initial bowel movement is also common.

-Activity: Light walking encouraged; avoid heavy lifting for 4–6 weeks
+Activity: Light walking is encouraged; avoid heavy lifting for 4–6 weeks.

 Follow-up appointments help monitor healing, pathology results, and long-term outcomes.